js-bone21/jekyll-uno/_posts/2017-10-03-my-twowheel-obsession.md

 For as long as I can remember, I’ve had an obsession with two wheels.
-Although my level of immediate interest in this wonderful class of vehicles has ebbed through my nearly 27 years of life, I feel it’s served as a focal point, and an interest I intend to pursue [unceasingly] mocking forward...let me explain.
+Although my level of immediate interest in this wonderful class of vehicles has ebbed through my nearly 27 years of life, I feel it’s served as a focal point, and an interest I intend to pursue [unceasingly] moving forward...let me explain.

 ### Circa 2000: In the Beginning...

-Nightly bike rides were the norm in my childhood and even though I never got any crazier than jumping curbs and a few steps, life on two wheels has been an obsession for me.
+Since I was young, life on two wheels has been an obsession for me.
+Nightly bike rides were the norm in my childhood.
+It seems that nearly every night after dinner, we'd get the bikes out of the garage and ride down to one of the local parking lots, often mixing up the route we took to get there.
+My mom, my dad, or both would always accompany me or us.

 I can’t remember how old I was when I first found out that my dad used to have a motorcycle.
 No doubt I loved my bicycle, so, to me, motorcycles seemed an obvious extension of a bicycle - something nearly identical to a bicycle, but with a motor attached.
 This is, after all, how motorcycles got their start.

-Well, one thing that did stick with me was that, like most mothers, my mother said I couldn't have one.
-But I’ve also always remembered the caveat she gave -
-“As long as you live under my roof”.
+> "Not as long as you live under my roof”

+When I was still pretty young, my dad would talk about how he wanted to get me a dirt bike - something I came to realize my mom definitely forbade.
+It seemed almost like he was trying to tease me even though I knew he wasn't.
+And the only thing more appealing to a boy than something his dad does is something he can't have.
+I’ve also always remembered the caveat my mom gave - "Not as long as you live under my roof.”
 I swore to myself then, and I spared no opportunity to remind my parents, that as soon as I turned 18 and moved out of their house, I would buy a motorcycle.

+I definitely have to thank both of my parents for insisting that we always wore helmets.
+It might seem cumbersome, but I can definitely attribute my habit to ALWAYS wear a helmet to the two of them.
+They have, to say the least, invested so much of their time, effort, and money into who I am today.

+> Thanks Mom and Dad =D

 ### Circa 2011: The Good News - I Bought a Motorcycle, The Bad News...

 I’m sure both my parents were a bit relieved that I didn’t actually commit to my first motorcycle until I was nearly 21.
-And I think they were further relieved at the fact that it didn’t run.
+And I think my mother, at least, was relieved by the fact that it didn’t run.

+> To say I was a bit jealous would be an understatement.

 It was 2011 and there was so much excitement around DIY electric vehicle conversions.
+One of my childhood friends even had a (converted DeLorean)[link to luke's e-delorean].
+Sure, he had some problems (bent the frame due to battery weight), but he'd built an all-electric vehicle himself.
+To say I was a bit jealous would be an understatement.
+I absolutely wanted something similar, and my love for two wheels seemed an obvious differentiation.

+> I do not have an electric motorcycle (yet)

-One of my childhood friends even had a converted e-DeLorean.
-Sure, he had some problems (bent the frame due to battery weight), but what he’d been able to build was fantastic in my opinion.
-I wanted something similar, and my love for two wheels seemed an obvious direction.
-At the time, I was even part of SAE at Rice although it wasn’t very active while I was there, and I’d just come off of the Rice Solar Car team where I’d worked on the power train , so I thought I knew a bit about what it would it take and what direction I would head.
+At the time, I was even part of the Society of Automotive Engineers at Rice, although it wasn’t very active while I was in school.
+I’d also spent the past semester working on the electric power train for the Rice Solar Car.
+So, I thought I knew a bit about what it would it take and what direction I would head.

-Well, for those of you who know me...I do not have an electric motorcycle (yet).
+Well, for those of you who know me...I (unfortunately) do not have an electric motorcycle (yet).
 I even didn’t end up selling the donor until earlier this year (2017).

-I do still have a bit of this e-motorcycle bug, and was even considering a position with an e-motorcycle manufacturer.
-I just couldn’t commit to the location..
+I do still have a bit of this e-motorcycle bug, and had been considering a position with one e-motorcycle manufacturer.
+I just couldn’t commit to the location...

 ### Circa 2013: Bicycle Commuting

-Maybe you were expecting me to only talk about motorcycles from here on out...but c’mon, if I’d only wanted to talk about motorcycles, I wouldn't have bothered to set this up with “two wheels”.
+Maybe you were expecting me to only talk about motorcycles from here on out...but if I’d only wanted to talk about motorcycles, I wouldn't have bothered to set this up with “two wheels”.

-Welp, I bike commuted for nearly 3 years in Houston, but also in small town Louisiana.
+Welp, I bike commuted for nearly 3 years in Houston, but I also bicycle commuted in small town Louisiana.
 I’ve biked to school, to my part-time internship, to my first full-time job interview, and to my first job.

 If you’ve never bike commuted, I would highly recommend it!
-Here are some highlights:
+Here are some major pros:

 Exercise on your way to work.
 Exercise on you way home from work
 Get the vitamin D you desperately need
 Breath a big ol’ breath of fresh air!
-Save on gas and if you don’t have a car, save on insurance and depreciation and maintenance, oh my[link lions and tigerand bears], maybe find a gif too!
+Save on gas and if you don’t have a car, save on insurance and depreciation and maintenance, oh my[link lions and tigerand bears, maybe find a gif too!]

-Welp, I can’t say enough about bike commuting - good and bad, but the bad is for another article on what you didn’t learn in driver’s ed
+Welp, I can’t say enough about bike commuting - good and bad, but the bad is for another article on [what you didn’t learn in driver’s ed][#].

-I absolutely love bike commuting and I’ve pretty much committed myself to NEVER driving a car for commuting purposes again - more on that later ;)
+I absolutely love bike commuting and I’ve pretty much committed myself to NEVER driving a car for commuting purposes again - [more on that in another post](#) ;)

 ### Circa 2015: My Second Motorcycle...It Runs!